September 27-30,2019, Plymouth, CA. www.trailerfestrally.com

 August 9-12 We saw thousands of visitors come through the museum.
-The Wilsonart Laminate covered bathroom and the new riveted steps (built by John Palmer) for the entrance and exit were big hits with everyone.
-We sold out of a couple of styles of ball caps (likely to people who forgot to bring a hat and wanted to beat the heat!)
+The trailers bathroom, covered in coral colored Wilsonart Laminate, and the new riveted entry and exit steps (built by John Palmer) were a big hit with many that visited the museum.
 Lynx-Levelers were generous sponsors and we displayed all of their products front and center.
 You can also see their products at https://trilynx.com/collections/tri-lynx-products

 This year the Vintage Camper Trailers Magazine and its bevy of volunteers (Team VCT) served pancakes, sausages, and oatmeal to about 350 trailerites, right outside of the Mid-Century Mobile Museum!
 See the video below.